Cart 0 items: $0.00

 OZONE HOTEL

 As well as being the primary hotel in Kingscote for accommodation, the Ozone Hotel has a bistro restaurant serving great quality modern Australian & pub food.
-If you're planning to eat in, the bottle shop has a lovely selection of Kangaroo Island wines.
+If you plan to eat in, the bottle shop has a lovely selection of Kangaroo Island wines.

 67 Chapman Terrace, Kingscote, Kangaroo Island